tkngaejcpi/peeker/README.md

 * can keep your data with a open format when you want to stop using **Peeker**

-**Peeker** is very useful on some static content site, like your blog.
+**Peeker** is very useful in some static content site, like your blog.

 ## How to use Peeker